alovajs/alovajs.github.io/api/method.md

 A method instance corresponds to a request information description.
-It has a request URL, request header, request parameters, and request behavior parameters such as response data processing and cache data processing.
+It has a request URL, request headers, request parameters, and request behavior parameters such as response data processing and cache data processing.
 Through the method instance, you can experience a unified usage experience in any JS environment, and it can run normally with very few changes.
 In addition, the method instance puts the request parameters and request behavior parameters together, which is more convenient for API management, rather than being scattered in multiple code files.

 ## PromiseLike feature